tomjoht/learnapidoc/_docs/Resources/api-glossary.md

 : A static site generator that uses the Go programming language as its base.
 Along with Jekyll, Hugo is among the top 5 most popular static site generators.
 Hugo is probably the fastest site generator available.
 Speed matters as you scale the number of documents in your project beyond several hundred.
 See [https://gohugo.io/](https://gohugo.io/).

 JSON
 : JavaScript Object Notation.
 A lightweight syntax containing objects and arrays, usually used (instead of XML) to return information from a REST API.
-See [Analyze the JSON response](https://idratherbewriting.com/learnapidoc/docapis_analyze_json.html) in this course and [http://www.json.org/](http://www.json.org/)
+See [Analyze the JSON response](https://idratherbewriting.com/learnapidoc/docapis_analyze_json.html) in this book and [http://www.json.org/](http://www.json.org/)

 Mercurial
 : An distributed revision control system, similar to Git but not as popular.
 See [https://www.mercurial-scm.org/](https://www.mercurial-scm.org/).